-National Rural Youth Service Corps (NARYSEC)
+National Rural Youth Service Corps

 The NARYSEC is a skills development initiative, which forms part of the CRDP's job-creation model.
 The initiative recruits unemployed youth from rural areas between the ages of 18 and 25, who have passed Grade 12 or have higher qualifications, and equips them with business and entrepreneurial skills.
-The initiative expects to increase the number of new participants by 2 700 each year over the medium term to reach 8 100 by 2019/20.